Clustering by Denoising: Latent plug-and-play diffusion for single-cell data: Model Architecture and Implementation Details for training the Diffusion models used in the single cell experiments

-\paragraph{Runtime} The runtime of our method can be divided into training and inference.
-Training is dominated by parameter updates for the diffusion model, with speed depending on hardware and chosen model size.
-Using the CITE-seq setup as an example, training on 9,000 cells with 3,000 dimensions for 10,000 epochs required approximately 11 hours on the EC2 instance.
+\revsn{\emph{Training} is dominated by parameter updates for the diffusion model, with speed depending on hardware and chosen model size.
+We report the execution times for the Ubuntu server with an NVIDIA RTX PRO 6000 GPU.
+Using the CITE-seq setup, training on 9,000 cells with 3,000 dimensions for 10,000 epochs required approximately 36 minutes.}

-Inference proceeds via Gibbs sampling, alternating between the prior and likelihood steps.
+\revsn{\emph{Inference} proceeds via Gibbs sampling, alternating between the prior and likelihood steps.
 The prior step, which involves sampling from the diffusion model, is the most computationally expensive.
 As $\rho$ determines the starting timestep of the diffusion model $t$, the duration of the prior sampling is dependent on $\rho$, larger values of $\rho$ result in longer runtime.
-For example, one Gibbs iteration on 1,000 test cells takes about 30 seconds for $\rho=1$, corresponding to roughly 30 minutes of total runtime for denoising the test set of the CITE-seq dataset with 100 Gibbs iterations.
+The total runtime for denoising the test set of the CITE-seq dataset with 100 Gibbs iterations and $\rho$ ranging from $5.0$ to $0.5$ took 12 minutes.}